alberes/guest/README.md

 Spring boot Restful exemple with docker

+See in Dockerfile how to create mult stage build and copy jar file

 Here some basics command to create images and run it

 I am using name guest/springapi to create image and run with name guestapi and you can change those names.